fluxninja/aperture/docs/content/get-started/policies/policies.md

    ![Deploy Policy](./assets/7-review-the-draft.png)

-6. After submitting, it will redirect to policies dashboard, where you can see the policy status.
+6. After submitting, it will redirect to the policies dashboard, where you can see the policy status.
 It will take some time to deploy the policy.
 Once the policy is deployed, you can see the status as **Applied**.

    ![Policy Status](./assets/8-policy-applied.png)